tomascharad/self-driving-car/CarND-Vehicle-Detection/writeup_template.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The most time consuming part what discovering that I wasn't using all of the training data, so that made my algorithm to not perform well and I spent a lot of time figuring out why.

+The pipeline is very robust right now, I think though that all of the traiing data is quite tailored for this pipeline, it would be interesting to evaluate the performance with real world images.

+I also will love to know how to make the processing faster so I could apply this to live detection algorithm.